munadirahmed/tidyData/README.md

 - 'TidyDataSet/tidyAveragedDataSet.txt': text file containing average values for 66 variables of interest.
 Each row summarises the average of measurements taken on each subject doing one of six activities.

+- 'TidyDataSet/variableNames.txt': text file containing the column names for the tidyAveragedDataSet.txt file.

 Notes:
 ======
 - Features are normalized and bounded within [-1,1].